Canterbury: Television

+Local news and television programmes are provided by BBC South East and ITV Meridian from the Dover TV transmitter.

+Notable people

 Composer Orlando Gibbons (1583–1625) died in Canterbury and is commemorated by a marble bust and memorial tablet in the cathedral.

-The grave of author Joseph Conrad, in Canterbury Cemetery at 32 Clifton Gardens, is a Grade II listed building.
+The grave of author Joseph Conrad, in Canterbury Cemetery, is a Grade II listed building.

+Other people connected with Canterbury include:

 International relations

 Canterbury is twinned with the following cities: